WeissFi/weissfi-docs/docs/borrow.md

 - Set the interest rate you’re willing to pay.
 - Lower rates reduce your borrowing cost but **increase redemption risk**.

-> **Redemption Risk**: If the WEIS peg falls below $1, users can redeem WEIS for your collateral at a 5% discount.
+> **Redemption Risk**: If the DORI peg falls below $1, users can redeem DORI for your collateral at a 5% discount.

 ### Step 4: Review & Sign